How to build a website from scratch (in 9 easy steps)

 WordPress interface may be intimidating for new users

 The third approach – one that is the most cost-effective and gives small businesses like yours all the flexibility – is to use drag-and-drop website builders.
-They come with free, ready-made templates, intuitive user interfaces (UIs), and don’t require that you know any HTML or CSS.
+They come with ready-made templates, intuitive user interfaces (UIs), and don’t require that you know any HTML or CSS.
 Plus, you don’t need to update them to have your website up and running without any delays.

 GetResponse Website Builder has a more intuitive UI.
 Here, we’re editing our Operation Automation podcast page.